 1. Coverage Gaps

 Identify queries where competitors appear but you don’t.
-Focus on creating targeted content and building authority in these areas.
+Focus on creating targeted content and building authority in these areas — a structured content gap analysis turns these coverage gaps into a prioritized roadmap.

 2. Quality Gaps